MicrosoftDocs/iis-docs/iis/configuration/administrators/managementScope/add.md

-Adding Management Scopes for Administrators <add>
+Adding Management Scopes for Administrators &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Note